joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/08/05/us/politics/trump-harris-market-downturn.html

 **Chargers training camp, Day 11: AJ Finley emerging as front-runner in third-safety battle**\
-`To take advantage of Derwin James' versatility, the Chargers need a quality third safety.
+`To take advantage of Derwin James’ versatility, the Chargers need a quality third safety.
 Could that be Finley, a 2023 undrafted free agent?`\
 https://nytimes.com/athletic/5682780/2024/08/05/chargers-training-camp-aj-finley-safety/

 **Chelsea's Caicedo 'felt a lot of pressure' as British record transfer**\